Posted on May 3, 2023 by Rebekah Alegria

 What do you hope to accomplish at UTSA and beyond?

 I hope to earn my degree in business administration, and I also hope to build my business, Bonnie’s Blinkies.
 I’ve used the Small Business Development Center to get everything started in my business’ early stages.
 I’m hoping to have online sales as well as street vending to sell light-up toys and other merchandise.
 I also want to use my small business to promote other people’s businesses.
-I have an Instagram page that I use to promote other small businesses ( @bb_promotes ) here in San Antonio.
-I have a friend who’s a photographer, I have a friend that does welding, I have a friend that sells houses.
+I have an Instagram page that I use to promote other small businesses (@bb_promotes ) here in San Antonio.
+I have a friend who’s a photographer, I have a friend who does welding, I have a friend that sells houses.
 Anytime I see them post, if they ask me to share something or if they give me business cards, I always help in any way I can.

 We’re all out here trying to make it, and one job is not enough, especially if you have a family.
 Whatever I can do, I just do it, you know.
-And I hope to figure out a way to get my sales and my promoting business altogether in one big successful business.
+I hope to figure out a way to get my sales and my promoting business altogether in one big successful business.

 Do you have any advice for other non-traditional students like yourself?